 A carpal tunnel doctor may recommend surgery to treat the problem, but this should be a last resort.
 Carpal tunnel surgery can be effective, but it also causes permanent changes in your wrist structure, takes weeks of recuperation time, and may not even ease all of your symptoms after all that time expense.
 Conservative treatment methods can often resolve carpal tunnel symptoms without any need for surgery, making them a natural first line of strategy.

 Our Omaha chiropractor first performs the necessary tests to figure out the underlying cause of your symptoms.
 You may indeed have carpal tunnel syndrome, or you may be experiencing referred symptoms from an impingement close to the spinal column.
 We may then administer chiropractic adjustments either to the wrist bones or to the cervical spine to relieve the impingement.

 If you've experienced muscle wasting and weakness due to a long period of impaired motor function, our Omaha chiropractor may recommend corrective exercises to help you rehabilitate the hand and regain control of your manual dexterity.
 Electrical muscle stimulation is another treatment modality we offer that can help strengthen muscles.
 We may even be able to suggest changes in work habits, sports techniques, or other lifestyle factors that can help you avoid chronic soft tissue strain in the wrist and hand.

 Acupuncture has proven its effectiveness in treating chronic pain issues such as carpal tunnel syndrome.
-Research indicates that the strategic positioning of acupuncture needles can alter the brain’s reactions to wrist and hand pain.
-It can also enhance circulation in the wrist’s soft tissue to reduce swelling, ease inflammation, and speed healing.
+Research indicates that the strategic stimulation of acupuncture points can alter the brain's reactions to wrist and hand pain.
+It can also enhance circulation in the wrist's soft tissue to reduce swelling, ease inflammation, and speed healing.

 As you can see, carpal tunnel syndrome presents its share of challenges -- but at the same time, Kosak Chiropractic and Acupuncture offers plenty of treatment options to help you beat those challenges.
 If you're ready to learn more about the natural, non-surgical approach to carpal tunnel syndrome relief, call our Omaha hand and wrist pain doctor today at (402) 964-0300